Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: General properties of the SIT model

-The aim of this section is to determine whether the origin of system \eqref{log_allee} may be rendered GAS on $\mathbb{R}^n_+$ by control.
-The control considered here is achieved by the release of sterile insects in certain areas.
-We also consider the introduction of additional mortality in some patches (under the form of linear, diagonal, terms in \eqref{log_allee} and \eqref{sterile_model}) to model mass trapping.
-In \Cref{Controlled model and assumptions}, we present the controlled model.
-Next, in \Cref{controlpropertues}, we establish an important property of monotonicity relatively to the release rate.
-A necessary condition for the elimination of the wild population is then derived in \Cref{limitbehaviourforlargeaction}.
-Finally, in \Cref{Section time entrance basin}, assuming this condition holds, we provide an upper bound on the minimal release duration necessary to eliminate the insects in the presence of a natural Allee effect.
+The aim of this section is to adjust the release rate $\Lambda$ in system \eqref{sterile_model} to drive the wild population towards elimination.
+This section is essentially an application of \Cref{n_patch} since, as will be seen, the release of sterile insects artificially induces or amplifies a strong Allee effect in some patches, through an increase in the Allee parameter $a$.

+In \Cref{Controlled model and assumptions}, the SIT model which consists in the coupling of the wild and sterile populations is presented.
+Next, in \Cref{controlproperties}, we establish important properties of monotonicity with respect to the release rate.
+A sufficient condition for the feasibility of elimination of the wild population under some constraints on the release rates is then derived in \Cref{limitbehaviourforlargeaction_chap3}.
+Finally, in \Cref{Section time entrance basin}, assuming this condition holds and that the origin of the uncontrolled system \eqref{log_allee} is LAS, we provide an upper bound on the minimal release duration necessary to drive the wild population into the basin of attraction of the origin of the uncontrolled system \eqref{log_allee}.